 Every organization houses this substantial resource but most lack a succinct system for identifying, nurturing, and leveraging this talent to achieve a sustainable competitive advantage.
 The "Four Pillars of Organizational Greatness" has been designed to elevate awareness at all levels of an organization by creating a system to collect the greatest ideas and opportunities for business excellence and driving these opportunities through the execution phase.
 Based on decades of research and experience – as well as the development of several progressive, new business models – Rudolphs can create a system to move your organization far beyond what your competitors are doing.

 One would think the passionate contributions of Rudolphs would be welcomed in any organization, but the reality is not so.
 When surveyed, most Rudolphs report that their good intentions and actions are sometimes perceived in a negative light by others.
 When this occurs, they begin weighing out their options to stay or leave.
-Often times, Rudolphs work for many employers over the course of their lifetime and are quite passionate about making a positive and sustainable impact for whomever they are working for.
-While sprinkled througout the organization, their thinking is truly natural to them and quite different than the majority of workers, managers, and executives.
+Often times, Rudolphs work for many employers over the course of their lifetime and are quite passionate about making a positive and sustainable impact.
+While sprinkled througout organizations, their thinking is truly natural to them and quite different than the majority of workers, managers, and executives.
 However, most will likely to continue to be under the radar until the leadership, culture, and the organization's political and reward structures allow them to safely surface and contribute their natural talents.

 Cyndi (Crother) Laurin, PhD